Barb Hodgens

 Barb Hodgens loves to cook with alternative, healthy whole food ingredients, with a focus on gut health.
 Barb has overcome her own gut health issues through healthy eating.
 Share your ideas, comments and photos at the end of this post :)

-‘Riced’ cauliflower is a healthy and delicious grain substitute.
+A healthy and delicious grain substitute.

 Cauliflower is a nutrient-dense and versatile vegetable.
 One of the most ingenious things you can do with it, is to turn it into ‘rice'.
 Cauliflower rice is low-carb, low-starch, grain-free, gluten-free, paleo and vegan, and most importantly, delicious!
 Dietary concerns aside, it’s simply a sure-fire way to stack an extra serving of vegetables into your day.